 Daily yoga asana is a boost to sleep hygiene. if you are Practice 30 to 60 min yoga Daily Routine can boost overall sleep

 weight reduction.
 Although losing weight reduction is not the primary goal of some yoga practitioners, losing weight can have a positive effect on sleep.
-Losing weight can reduce or eliminate many types of sleep problems, such as sleep apnea.
+It can reduce or eliminate many types of sleep problems, such as sleep apnea.

 There are also specific sleep disorders that can be positively affected by daily yoga practice.